 Review Summary: Pushing the Progressive Envelope, "No Exit" is one of progressive metal's finest moments.

 It's hard to avoid mentioning it, 1988 was arguably the worst year in music.
-You name it, from AC/DC to Judas Priest and Bob Dylan, nearly every major musician/band was dying from new age insomnia.
-Those that hadn't died yet would soon eventually take a turn for the worse (Iron Maiden, Metallica), and drift into a commercial sound that would be far from revered.
-Music had become a load of crap in the world's ears, and with that swab of truth the public showed the underground bands a shot at the spotlight.
-Fellow progressive metal pioneers Queensrÿche and Voivod released landmarks of albums that meshed new genres and superimposed themselves into the world's music industry, but No Exit
+You name it, from every band popular or becoming popular was struggling to keep afloat during the 80's with a sound that would be relevent after nearly a decade of synthesizers and stripped down compact tunes.
+Those that hadn't died yet would soon eventually take a turn for the worse (Iron Maiden, Metallica), and drift into a commercial sound in the 90's that would be far from revered.
+Fellow progressive metal pioneers Queensrÿche and Voivod released landmarks of albums that meshed new genres and superimposed themselves into the world's music industry, but it wasn't until Connecticut's Fates Warning released No Exit

 There is a concept to the album.
 All throughout, these themes of anarchy, afterlife and dreams were concepts derived from Jean-Paul Sartre’s play of the same name, "No Exit."
 In the play, three people are sent to a Hell after their deaths with no way out.
 They await a punisher who never arrives, until they realize their biggest punishment is the company of each other and the ability to read the thoughts of the others they are trapped with.
 These ideas are explored in the album as well ("Silent Cries," "In A Word").
 In "Shades of Heavenly Death," the album is seen from a theoretical view, a “what if” style of song.
 Every piece is styled perfectly, and Ray Alder wastes no time being on queue with the band.
 The rest of Fates Warning is on par with excellence: the drumming is rough, the guitar lines memorable and the singing is melodic.
 Joe DiBase (you can guess what instrument) does a magnificent job for a this era of headbanging (watch the music video of "Anarchy Divine").
 To many, No Exit